MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/Using-Runbooks-in-System-Center-2016---Service-Manager.md

 9. Ensure that **Is Ready for Automation** is selected.

-10. Select the **Runbook** tab, and then under **Parameter Mapping**, note that the parameters from the runbook are mapped to generic properties—for example, Parameter1, Parameter2, and so on—of the runbook activity class.
+10. Select the **Runbook** tab, and then under **Parameter Mapping**, note that the parameters from the runbook are mapped to generic propertiesï¿½for example, Parameter1, Parameter2, and so onï¿½of the runbook activity class.
 The **Type** column specifies whether the parameters are inputs or outputs.
 You can also type default values for each parameter using **Edit Mapping**.

 11. For any parameter, click **Edit Mapping**.